multipaths/DiffuPy/docs/source/diffusion.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - **raw**: positive nodes introduce unitary flow {y_raw[i] = 1} to the network, whereas either negative and unlabelled
   nodes introduce null diffusion {y_raw[j] = 0}.
 [Vandin, 2011].
 They are computed as: f_{raw} = K · y_{raw}.
 Where K is
-  a graph kernel, see :doc:`kernel <kernel>`.
+  a graph kernel, see :doc:`kernels <kernels>`.
 These scores treat negative and unlabelled nodes equivalently.

 - **ml**: Same as raw, but negative nodes introduce a negative unit of flow.
 Therefore not equivalent to unlabelled
   nodes.
 [Zoidi, 2015]